StartBootstrap/startbootstrap-grayscale/README.md

 This is a personal presentation site.
 Any fixes or requests are welcome to be filed as issues.

+### Installation

+1. Clone this repo
+2. Run `npm i` in its root folder _eg.
+C:\\jandu\\_
+3. `gulp dev` should start a live server with auto-updating website, opened in your default browser.

+If not: check if you have updated npm, if gulp's tasks work and then check the browser's console for errors.
+Upstream issues have some hints too.

+### Usage

+You could use this as your own portfolio site too, it's easy!
+Just change some colors, text and images.
+But would be nice from you to not use it in the same area or in the same professional field, as this repo (ie. UX in Central Europe).

+### Dev setup

+This runs on GitHub Pages and is built by TravisCI, which activates with every commit to the master branch.
+It was forked from a free template based on Bootstrap 4 and modified using VS Code.
+It will forever be a WIP with irregular upgrades & changes.
+To setup the dev environment, you just need to download and install [VS Code](https://code.visualstudio.com/) and [Node.JS](https://nodejs.org/en/), then follow instructions in Installation section (`git clone https://github.com/demoklion/jandu.git && npm i && gulp dev`).

 ## Copyright and License

 Copyright 2018 Ján Dugovič, based on a template provided by Blackrock Digital LLC.
 Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-grayscale/blob/gh-pages/LICENSE) license.